stijn-dejongh/lovecraft_public_domain/raw_converts/tas.md

 Upon an eroded cliff-top rested the man, gazing far across the valley.
 Lying thus, he could see a great distance, but in all the sere expanse there was no visible motion.
-Nothing stirred the dusty plain, the disintegrated sand of long-dry river-beds, where once coursed the gushing streams of Earth&rsquo;s youth.
-There was little greenery in this ultimate world, this final stage of mankind&rsquo;s prolonged presence upon the planet.
+Nothing stirred the dusty plain, the disintegrated sand of long-dry river-beds, where once coursed the gushing streams of Earth's youth.
+There was little greenery in this ultimate world, this final stage of mankind's prolonged presence upon the planet.
 For unnumbered aeons the drought and sandstorms had ravaged all the lands.
 The trees and bushes had given way to small, twisted shrubs that persisted long through their sturdiness; but these, in turn, perished before the onslaught of coarse grasses and stringy, tough vegetation of strange evolution.

   The ever-present heat, as Earth drew nearer to the sun, withered and killed with pitiless rays.
 It had not come at once; long aeons had gone before any could feel the change.
-And all through those first ages man&rsquo;s adaptable form had followed the slow mutation and modelled itself to fit the more and more torrid air.
+And all through those first ages man's adaptable form had followed the slow mutation and modelled itself to fit the more and more torrid air.
 Then the day had come when men could bear their hot cities but ill, and a gradual recession began, slow yet deliberate.
 Those towns and settlements closest to the equator had been first, of course, but later there were others.
 Man,